RayNastier/RayNastier/README.md

 <h1 align="center">
-  <b>Abhigyan Trips</b>
+  <b>Samy's Journey</b>
 </h1>

-Hello, this is Samy a computer science student living in Algiers.
-Currently working as an iOS developer at ®Arbin.
+<p align="center"> Hello, this is Samy a computer science student living in Algiers.
+Currently working as an iOS developer at ®Arbin. </p>

 <br>